Finding musicality in sheet music

 K: Gmaj

 Harmony also explains why you can sometimes have a large leap within a phrase without it sounding like a break in the phrase.
-There is a large jump at the start of the following tune, but the two notes, E and B, are both in the chord of E minor, which is also the chord of the bar.
+In the following tune, the chord of the first bar is E minor.
+There is a large jump between the first note, but it sounds coherent because both of those notes are in the chord.

 Beth Yw'r Haf I Mi?

-Harmony is discussed in more detail in the article Harmony for ocarina players.
+These topics are discussed in more detail in the articles Harmony for ocarina players and The relationship between melody and chords.

 When the grouping varies within a song